 Learning and development is an ongoing process, so it’s important to continue building skills throughout your career.
 Look at any gaps in your skill set and aim to up skill in any areas you’ve identified.

 If you’re facing a challenge in finding full-time work ,contracting is an excellent way to get more exposure.
 It can allow you to experience certain jobs (or employers) before committing to a permanent schedule–and at the same time, benefit from flexibility, increased payrates and different work environments.
-For advice on setting up as a contractor in Construction, Engineering and Design, read more here.

 Take the time to connect with people in the industry, as this is a great way to get yourself in front of the right people and learn about openings around you.
 Some of the best opportunities for networking include requesting introductions from existing contacts, connecting with peers on LinkedIn and attending industry events.
 Recruitment agencies can also help you get a foot in the door.

 Reach out to someone who is currently in, or has been in, your dream position.
 This is a great way to understand what it takes to succeed.
 A mentor can expose you to new ways of thinking and provide advice where needed through the job search and beyond.

 Although you don’t want to rely solely on them for contacts, they can also be a great asset when it comes to networking.

 Searching for new Construction and Engineering jobs can be an intimidating process, but by following these tips, you’ll quickly see that finding a job you love doesn’t have to be so daunting.
 Whilst it may take some time to land your dream role, being proactive and taking the time to reflect on your priorities will pay off in the long run.

 If you’re looking for support in your Construction and Engineering job search, get in touch with the team at RobLawMax.